 - The accused owned the alleged stolen items

 - The owner had given permission for the accused to take the goods

 - There was a mix-up with identifying the accused and the real thief

 A theft conviction can make it impossible to secure good employment or apply for a professional license.
-The criminal defense attorneys at MacGregor and Collins however can help to fight these charges.
+The theft attorneys at MacGregor and Collins however can help to fight these charges.
 Call us today at 888-250-2865 for a free no hassle consultation.